CROWNING MOMENTS OF THE EXPEDITION

 DAY 03: THARPALING EXCURSION

-In the morning drive to Kekila pass and take your uphill trek to the sacred Tharpaling Goemba.
-The trail takes you through rich forest of pine forest intersect with breathtaking view of the valley below including Domkhar Summer Palace.
-Your vehicle will pick you from Tharpaling and then drive to Chamkhar.
-If time permits make a short visit to Jakar Dzong located on a small hilltop overlooking the Chamkhar valley.
+In the morning, you will drive to Kekila Pass, where you begin your uphill trek to Tharpaling Goemba, a sacred monastery.
+As you ascend, you will pass through a rich pine forest while enjoying breathtaking views of the valley below, including Domkhar Summer Palace.
+Later, your vehicle will pick you up from Tharpaling and drive you to Chamkhar.
+If time permits, you can also visit Jakar Dzong, which sits atop a small hill overlooking Chamkhar Valley.

 DAY 05: NGA LHAKHANG – UGYENCHOLING 2850 m 17 km 07 hr